OxIceBear/External-skin-changer/README.md

 Usage of this tool may violate the terms of service of CS:GO or other games.
 Use at your own risk.
 I am not liable for any consequences.

 Enjoy!

+##Source Code

+U cant use this source code and take it as Yours.
+Credit me, or else i can take legal actions on you.
+Its read only!